A Safe Space for All

 If you are interested in the Grove, paganism, or British Traditional Wicca, but want more information, please email a letter of inquiry and introduce yourself.[1]
 If you decide to apply later, you need to request the Membership Application, complete it, and return it via email.

-When emailing the Grove, please send a letter that is readable and not garbled.
+When writing to the Grove, we ask that you use polite email etiquette.
+Please send a letter that is readable and not garbled.
 Text-style messages with no greeting or signature will not receive a reply.
-Please read the website completely before emailing.
-Our contact information is also available on the Contact page.
+If the sender doesn't clearly identify themself or say "thank you" when asking for assistance, we will not respond.
+Additionally, please read the website before emailing.
+The information on our site will answer most questions.
+The Grove takes the time to help every seeker who sends a sincere letter, and we respond to all polite inquiries.
+For convenience, our contact information is also available on the Contact page.

 All applications are vetted via preliminary email correspondence which may lead to an interview in a public setting or via Zoom.
 This may be followed by an invitation to attend a Grove event as a guest.
 Sometimes, the High Priestess invites an applicant to two events as a guest before deciding.
 If compatibility is evident, the blend sympathetic, and all parties believe that a good match has been made, the applicant will be accepted as a member and student.

-This path and this group are not for everybody, but if you fall within these guidelines, you might be well suited for Midlands Grove, and you may proceed by applying:
+This path and this group are not for everybody, but if you fall within these guidelines then Midlands Grove might be for you!

 You are at least 21 years of age.